-- a land plot of 9,129 square metres in 2 Dobrudzha Blvd. in the town of Dobrich, along with any and all buildings erected thereon; - a contractual mortgage on a land plot of 9,601 square metres in 2 Dobrudzha Blvd. in the town of Dobrich, along with any and all improvements thereon and the right to construct new storage facilities; - a land plot of 3,318 square metres in Karaach Area of Burgas; - a pledge in pursuance of the Financial Security Agreements Act on any and all receivables, both current and future, in respect of the balances in any accounts that the company holds with the bank, and a pledge in pursuance of the Registered Pledges Act on short-term tangible assets in the amount of BGN 3,500,000 (EUR 1,790 thousand), as owned by Elmark Industries AD.
-As of 31 Decmber 2022, a registered pledge had been established in favour of Unicredit Bulbank AD in pursuance of the Registered Pledges Act, the subject matter thereof being future movable property (fixed tabgile assets). - securing the bank's receivables by establishing a pledge on the receivables resulting from the bank accounts of Elmark Industries AD, Elmark Holding ED, Elkark Group EOOD, and Elmatk Invest EAD held with Unicredit Bulbank AD.
+- a land plot of 9,129 square metres in 2 Dobrudzha Blvd. in the town of Dobrich, along with any and all buildings erected thereon; - a contractual mortgage on a land plot of 9,601 square metres in 2 Dobrudzha Blvd. in the town of Dobrich, along with any and all improvements thereon and the right to construct new storage facilities; - a land plot of 3,318 square metres in Karaach Area of Burgas; - a land plot of 1,059 square metres in 10 Perla Str., Western Industrial Area of Varna, along with the building erected thereon with the total plot of 1,288 square metres; - a pledge in pursuance of the Financial Security Agreements Act on any and all receivables, both current and future, in respect of the balances in any accounts that the company holds with the bank, and a pledge in pursuance of the Registered Pledges Act on short-term tangible assets in the amount of BGN 3,500,000 (EUR 1,790 thousand), as owned by Elmark Industries AD.
+As at 31 Decmber 2022, a registered pledge had been established in favour of Unicredit Bulbank AD in pursuance of the Registered Pledges Act, the subject matter thereof being future movable property (fixed tabgile assets).

+• securing the bank's receivables by establishing a pledge on the receivables resulting from the bank accounts of Elmark Industries AD, Elmark Holding ED, Elkark Group EOOD, and Elmatk Invest EAD held with Unicredit Bulbank AD.